outl1ne/nova-page-manager/README.md

 ### Enabling page draft feature

 Draft feature allows you to create previews of pages before publishing them.
-By default this feature is not installed, but you can install it with the following command.
+By default this feature is not installed, but you can install [nova-drafts](https://github.com/optimistdigital/nova-drafts) with the following command.

 ```bash
 composer require optimistdigital/nova-drafts